LIAMLEELYM/resume/README.md

 ## WORK EXPERIENCE
 **Business Operations Officer @ CLPS Global (_June 2024 - Present_)**
--Assist in managing daily global business operations; -Monitor end-to-end operations such as CRM records, order fulfilment records, email records and system records;
+- Assist in managing daily global business operations;
+- Monitor end-to-end operations such as CRM records, order fulfillment records, email records, and system records.
--Conduct research and data analysis to support business planning; -Prepare reports with accurate data for management review;
+- Conduct research and data analysis to support business planning.
+- Prepare reports with accurate data for management review.
--Support the implementation of operational policies, procedures, and guidelines;
+- Support the implementation of operational policies, procedures, and guidelines.
--Collaborate with different functional departments to verify data accuracy as needed;
+- Collaborate with different functional departments to verify data accuracy as needed.

 **Internship: Mylink Centre Business Development Assistant @ CHINA MOBILE HONG KONG (_September 2023 - June 2024_)**
 - Contributed to efficient data operations by assisting with regular data tasks, and assisted in analyzing the platform sales data such as GMV, and gross profit to identify monthly sales trends.